 - Report critical patient information to other caregivers in person, on the telephone, and via written media

-Applicants or students who have difficulties with one or more of these skills should contact the Coordinator of Disability Support Services to determine whether reasonable accommodations can be made.
+Applicants or students who have difficulties with one or more of these skills should contact the Director of Disability Services to determine whether reasonable accommodations can be made.

-Students who are admitted to the Nursing Program as freshmen have a place secured in the appropriate nursing class provided they maintain a cumulative GPA of 2.50 and a grade of C or better in all prerequisite courses.
+Students who are admitted to the Nursing Program as freshmen have a place secured in the appropriate nursing class provided they maintain grades of C or better in all nursing prerequisite courses and meet the GPA requirements of the College.

-Transfer placement is on a space-available basis and based on evaluation of official transcripts by the Registrar and Division Chair of Nursing.
-Students who have taken previous nursing courses at another institutions but failed to complete the program of study are required to complete all MacMurray College nursing courses.
+Transfer placement is on a space-available basis and based on evaluation of official transcripts by the Assistant Director of One-Stop Student Services in conjunction with the Division Chair of Nursing.
+Students who have taken previous nursing courses at another institution but failed to complete the program of study are required to complete all MacMurray College nursing courses.

-All natural science requirements in nursing must be completed by the end of the sophomore year in order to enter Nursing 310 and Nursing 330 the following fall.
+All natural science requirements in nursing must be completed by the end of the sophomore year in order to enter NURS 310 and NURS 330 the following fall.

-RNs graduating from an approved ADN program are granted junior standing.
+RNs graduating from an approved ADN program are granted junior standing in the RN to BSN program which is delivered exclusively in a distance education format.
 Graduates of an approved diploma program are evaluated on an individual basis.

 Nursing faculty serve as academic advisors to all nursing students.